Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

 But how does this fit into a brand guideline?

 Well, professional design agencies are now starting to create website style tiles.
-These tiles are then used to show the basics of a brand’s online presence.
+These tiles are then used to show the basics of a brand’s online presence and website.

 They list out: